Now Trending: Mid-Century Modern Office Furniture

 A Touch of Industrial

-Although mid-century style is known for incorporating natural elements into its design, it’s also been known to dabble in the more industrial side of things.
-Metal accents are usually present via hairpin table legs, brass or steel drawer pulls and other small touches.
+Although mid-century style is known for incorporating natural elements into its design, it’s also been known to dabble in more industrial influences.
+Metal accents are usually present via hairpin table legs, brass or steel drawer pulls, and other small touches.
 So what separates mid-century modern from industrial style?
-Don’t forget those clean lines we mentioned earlier.
-Mid-century modern furniture has a clean, sculpted look to it, while industrial style is often broken in and worn.
+It’s those clean lines we mentioned earlier.
+Mid-century modern furniture has a clean, sculpted look, while industrial style is often broken in and worn.

 When it comes to seating and artwork, bold patterns and colors are the way to go.
-Bright colors and geometric shapes are staples of mid-century style, and there’s a certain symmetry that most mid-century artwork boasts.
+Bright colors and geometric shapes are staples of mid-century style, and most mid-century artwork boasts an element of symmetry.
 Those who really embrace this style as a way of life usually incorporate iconic furniture pieces into their office environment.

-Whether it’s a sunburst wall clock or an iconic lounge chair, every good mid-century modern office should have a statement piece that immediately draws the eye at just a glance.
-In the office, the most common statement piece of any style is the desk.
-Be sure to look for a desk that appears a little top heavy, with a large work surface and metal or wood legs that are straight or slightly angled.
+Whether a sunburst wall clock or an iconic lounge chair, every good mid-century modern office should have a statement piece that immediately draws the eye.
+In the office, the most common statement piece is the desk.
+Be sure to look for a desk that appears a little top-heavy with a large work surface and metal or wood legs that are straight or slightly angled.